 Sport plays a huge part in the life of all children at King’s Hawford.
-All children from Years 3 to 6 benefit from over two hours of timetabled sport per week.
+All children from Years 3 to 6 benefit from three and a half hours of timetabled sport per week.
 We also have a number of co-curricular sports clubs to further enhance our sporting provision.

 Sports and activities have a strong tradition at King’s Hawford and teams regularly represent the school at rugby, hockey, football, netball, cricket, rounders, swimming, and athletics with considerable sporting success at regional and national levels.
 Our sporting ethos is always to be inclusive and all children enjoy the opportunity to enjoy competitive sport.

 Within Games, all pupils from Years 3 to 6 participate in competitive fixtures against other schools locally, regionally and nationally.
 We have a full department of dedicated Games staff, enabling fixtures to be offered at A, B, C, and D team level, so that all children have the opportunity to play.

 The boys compete in rugby, football, and cricket, and the girls compete in hockey, netball, and cricket.
 In addition, children at King’s Hawford compete in a number of swimming galas, cross-country events, and athletics meets across the school year.